 2. Historical plaques placed in downtown Fort Smith.
 (Submitted on January 24, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 28, 2012, by Denise Boose of Tehachapi, California.
-This page has been viewed 505 times since then and 7 times this year.
+It was originally submitted on July 28, 2012, by Denise Boose of Tehachapi, California.
+This page has been viewed 552 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 28, 2012, by Denise Boose of Tehachapi, California.
 7. submitted on January 24, 2016, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.